UnknownMortal/M8N-Music-Bot/README.md

 - `/play <song name>` - Play song you requested
 - `/song <song name>` - Download songs you want
 - `/search <query>` - Search videos on youtube with details
+- `/tgm or /telegraph` - Generate TeleGraph link of given media
+- `/id or /whois` - to know about a user
 - `@botusername <query>` - Get youtube url by inline

 #### Admins only